linuslagerhjelm/aes/README.md

 ./AESCrypt.py  -df test.txt
 ````

+### Configuration
+In order to provide maximal security, this tool uses some configurations that
+could be of interest to state here to allow for external evaluation/validation
+of its security.
+It uses the largest key size supported by the library, which
+currently is 128 bits.
+It encrypts everything using CBC mode with a new
+cryptographically secure IV for each encryption.
+Furthermore, it uses a key
+derivation function, PBKDF2 (SHA-512) to map user passwords into strong keys to
+be used for encryption.
+Each key is generated using a salt from 64
+cryptographically secure random bits.

 ### TODO (CLI)

 CLI specific things, yet to be implemented:

-- Add a KDF so that the user can use any password
+- ~~Add a KDF so that the user can use any password~~
 - Implement interactive mode
 - IO to/from stdin/stdout to allow piping
+- Update KDF to scrypt